Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Interpolation

-Our derivation adds to the existing treatments in that it clarifies the range of $\eta$ for which the result is valid.
-Polyharmonic splines are usually defined for positive integer and half-integer $\eta$ (i.e.\ for positive integers of the typically used parameter $k=2\eta$).
-Our derivation, on the contrary, is valid for all positive (fractional) $\eta$ \emph{except} for the integers.
-The problem with integer $\eta$ is that their Green's functions include the logarithm ($\|\bx\|^{2\eta}\log\|\bx\|$), and as a consequence, the ``linear combination trick'' to obtain finite $\eta$-norm does not work anymore.
+The result (\ref{interpolant}--\ref{biorth_matrix}) is known as polyharmonic spline interpolation in the field of few-dimensional data analysis \citep{wendland_scattered_2004}, \citep{fasshauer_meshfree_2007}).
+There is an important difference concerning the range of valid $\eta$, however.
+While polyharmonic splines are usually defined for positive integer and half-integer $\eta$ (positive integers of the typically used parameter $k=2\eta$), we find that the derivation holds for all positive (fractional) $\eta$ \emph{except} for the integers, and that the usually given solution for integer $\eta$ that involves $\|\bx\|^k\log\|\bx\|$ is incorrect.

-Numerical experiments show that as $\eta$ approaches an integer, the coefficients $[\ba,\bm{c}]$ in (\ref{ac}) diverge, but the interpolant (\ref{interpolant}) approaches a finite limit.
-We believe that this limit is the correct solution for integer $\eta$, but that requires a more thorough treatment elsewhere.
+The rather obvious hint that something is wrong is that the $\log\|\bx\|$ term introduces a distinguished scale although the problem statement is scale invariant.
+Mathematically, the Green's functions are not unique for integer $\eta$, and the ``linear combination trick'' to obtain finite $\eta$-norm does not work anymore.
+This issue will require a more thorough treatment elsewhere.